Kevin Gausman: Draft and MLB debut (2012–2013)

-The Orioles promoted Gausman to the major leagues to make his debut in Toronto against the Blue Jays on May 23, 2013.
-Gausman pitched five innings and allowed seven hits, four runs, and two walks, while striking out five.
+Gausman started the 2013 season with the Double-A Bowie Baysox.
+The Orioles promoted Gausman to the major leagues to make his debut in Toronto against the Blue Jays on May 23.
+He pitched five innings and allowed seven hits, four runs, and two walks, while striking out five.
 He picked up the loss as the Orioles fell 12–6 to the Blue Jays.
 On June 14, Gausman was optioned to the Triple-A Norfolk Tides.
 He was recalled again on June 24, and on June 28 he earned his first Major League win, against the New York Yankees, pitching in relief of T. J. McFarland, going 4 1/3 innings, striking out four and allowing no walks and three hits.
 Gausman was optioned back to Norfolk on July 10.
-He was again recalled from the Norfolk Tides on August 28 and earned his second big league win, on September 1, also against the Yankees, this time at Yankee Stadium.
+He was again recalled from Norfolk on August 28 and earned his second big league win, on September 1, also against the Yankees, this time at Yankee Stadium.

-2014 season
+2014–2015

 On June 7, 2014, Gausman earned his first win as a starting pitcher, going seven innings against the Oakland Athletics, allowing only one run, walking one, and striking out six.
-Following the best outing of his young career, Gausman pitched against the AL East leading Toronto Blue Jays where he went six innings, again allowing one run and striking out three.
+Following the best outing of his young career, Gausman pitched against the American League (AL) East leading Toronto Blue Jays where he went six innings, again allowing one run and striking out three.
 In the 2014 postseason, Gausman pitched out of the bullpen for the Orioles.
 Gausman pitched eight innings in three relief appearances, posting a 1.13 ERA and an 0.75 WHIP.
-The Orioles would sweep the Tigers in the ALDS before being swept in the ALCS by the Kansas City Royals.
+The Orioles would sweep the Tigers in the AL Division Series (ALDS) before being swept in the AL Championship Series (ALCS) by the Kansas City Royals.
 Gausman finished the 2014 campaign having made 20 starts, with one complete game (five innings, due to rain), posting a 3.57 ERA and a 7–7 win–loss record.

-2015 season

 Gausman made 25 appearances in 2015 (17 starts).
-He posted a moderate 4.25 ERA, but struck out a career-high 103 batters, averaging 8.3 K/9.
+He posted a moderate 4.25 ERA, but struck out a career-high 103 batters, averaging 8.3 strikeouts per nine innings pitched (K/9).
 He posted a 4–7 record, as the Orioles finished 81–81 and didn't make the playoffs.